bluesky/bluesky/doc/source/object_opi.rst

       :py:class:`Mover` is fully done and `False` otherwise.
 Beware if not setting this `False` soon enough and allowing loops to over-run motion.

+The objects can have any other methods or attributes required for their operation or easy of use.
+These objects do not need to sub-class any particular base class, only have these methods.

+These objects can be used with ``Kickoff``, ``Collect``, and ``Wait`` `Msg`.